 2.2 – Expected Return

 We will briefly talk about the concept of ‘Expected Return’ before we go back to the topic of Risk.
 It is natural for everyone to expect a return on the investments they make.
-The expected return on an investment is quite straight forward – the return you would expect from it.
-If you invest your money in Infosys and expect to generate 20% return in one year, then the expected return is just that – 20%.
+The expected return on investment is quite straight forward – the return you would expect from it.
+If you invest your money in Infosys and expect to generate a 20% return in one year, then the expected return is just that – 20%.

 As you may have guessed, the expected return is neither 20% nor 15%.
-Since we made investments in 2 stocks, we are dealing with a portfolio, hence, in this case, the expected return is that of a portfolio and not the individual asset.
+Since we made investments in 2 stocks, we are dealing with a portfolio, and hence, in this case, the expected return is that of a portfolio and not the individual asset.
 The expected return of a portfolio can be calculated with the following formula –

 E(RP) = W1R1 + W2R2 + W3R3 + ———– + WnRn

 R = Expected return of the individual asset

 In the above example, the invested is Rs.25,000/- in each, hence the weight is 50% each.
 Expected return is 20% and 15% across both the investment.
 Hence –

 E(RP) = 50% * 20% + 50% * 15%

 = 10% + 7.5%